Early Life and Background

 David became a busy freelancer during this time with many recitals, music-director appointments & opera-repetiteur contracts in London and the surrounds.
-He travelled extensively with the LMN Scheme and gave many concerts in prisons, nursing homes, special needs schools and unusual venues all over the UK.
-He also worked regularly back in his family county of South Yorkshire with the charity, Lost Chord – music for dementia sufferers.
-David was also frequently invited to travel as an accompanist to Spain, Italy & Germany with his colleagues from the UK.
+He also travelled extensively with the LMN Scheme and gave many concerts in prisons, nursing homes, special needs schools and unusual venues all over the UK.
+Occasionally, he worked back in his family county of South Yorkshire with the charity, Lost Chord – music for dementia sufferers.
+David was also frequently invited to travel as an accompanist to Spain, Italy & Germany with his colleagues from the UK & Europe.

 South Yorkshire Part #2

-In late 2009, David & Malcolm separated and David eventually moved back to Sheffield.
-As a result, he was engaged more frequently with Opera North, based nearby in Leeds and in October 2011, along with 250 fellow Australians, David was invited to attend a small private reception at Buckingham Palace for ‘Significant Australians living and working in the U.K.‘ There were many household names on the guest list, but it was here that David became acquainted with the comedian Adam Hills.
-David also had the honour of personally meeting HM Queen Elizabeth II & HRH Prince Philip, The Duke of Edinburgh.
+David eventually moved back to Sheffield and was engaged more frequently with Opera North, based nearby in Leeds.
+In October 2011, along with 250 fellow Australians, David was invited to attend a small private reception at Buckingham Palace for ‘Significant Australians living and working in the U.K.‘ There were many household names on the guest list, but it was here that David became acquainted with the comedian Adam Hills.
+David had the honour of personally meeting HM Queen Elizabeth II & HRH Prince Philip, The Duke of Edinburgh.

-In 2012, David was approached by Richard Sisson and Petroc Trelawny to take over from a colleague in Bulawayo, Zimbabwe for a period of three weeks.
+In 2012, David was approached by Richard Sisson and Petroc Trelawny (BBC Radio 3) to take over from a colleague in Bulawayo, Zimbabwe for a period of three weeks.
 During this visit, David created and ran workshops for over 400 primary school children from the Western Suburbs of Bulawayo, as well as an adult choir, and 200 secondary students, as he prepared them for a performance of Carl Orff’s Carmina Burana in the Bulawayo Festival and a new piece by Sisson entitled ‘Carnivores’.

 Upon his return to South Yorkshire, David was also approached by Lesley Garrett CBE, to become her official accompanist in the northern regions of the UK.
 It wasn’t long before David was eventually asked to perform with Lesley all over the UK, including the Royal Opera House, Covent Garden.
 He was also promoted to a chief repetiteur of Opera North, when Lesley Garrett sang Elle in Poulenc’s La Voix Humaine in 2013.